louismullie/graph-rank/README.md

 ```

 Optionally, you can pass the damping factor (default = 0.85) and the convergence criterion (default = 0.01) as parameters to the PageRank constructor.

-> Reference: Brin, S.; Page, L. (1998).
-"The anatomy of a large-scale hypertextual Web search engine".
-Computer Networks and ISDN Systems 30: 107–117.